mahtDFR/creative_cursing/readme.md

 **Be creative when you hate someone.** Too often we express our blinding rage for one another in trite and clichéd ways (stupid head!)
 You now have endless combinations of uncensored verbal abuse and x-rated comebacks to unleash on your parents, siblings, friends, and enemies alike.
 Husband hogging the covers?
 Boss reprimanding you?
-Aggressive motorists on the expressway?
+Aggressive motorists on the motorway?
 For the preservation of social harmony everywhere, keep your physical violence at bay and simply run this software for a creative and socially unacceptable insult.<BR>

 #### How to use